 If you remember to use apps and websites every time you shop the savings will soon mount up.
 You could keep a record of what you are saving and where.
 This will encourage you to keep doing it and make more savings.

-Helen Dewdney – The Complaining Cow – is a consumer champion and consumer rights expert who has written two best-selling books on How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results! and 101 Habits of an Effective Complainer.
+Helen Dewdney – The Complaining Cow – is a consumer champion and consumer rights expert who has written two best-selling books on How to Complain.
 YourMoney.com readers can get 15% off these publications with the discount code YMCow.

-She has joined forces with YourMoney.com to provide our readers with tips, information and action points when it comes to your consumer rights.
+She has joined forces with YourMoney.com to provide our readers with tips, information and action points when it comes to your consumer rights and helping you with your money.
 If you’ve a burning question or a problem and would like Helen’s help on a consumer issue, email us on email@example.com where we’ll aim to right those wrongs.